s3g/s3g-mc/docs/process-guides.md

 - `Density` admits fewer or more traces before synthesis.
 - `Trace count` or equivalent detail controls set how many peaks are followed.
 - `Pitch spread` and `jitter` push the result away from literal resynthesis.
-- `Protection` or clarity controls help avoid muddy, overloaded renders.
+- `Protection` or clarity controls reduce buildup in dense renders.

 If the output sounds staticy, reduce density and pitch spread first.
-If it sounds too much like a simple filtered copy, increase trace motion or spatial spread.
+If it stays close to the source, increase trace motion or spatial spread.

 ## Fata Morgana Resynth